ubc-library-rc/gis-intro-qgis/content/acknowledgements.md

 ### Site Template

-The content for this workshop was authored by Elizabeth Fernandes and Lily Demet (Graduate Academic Assistant, Geospatial Information and Technology).
+The content for this workshop was authored by Lily Demet and reviewed by Elizabeth Fernandes.

 Site template adapted from the [just-the-docs](https://github.com/pmarsceill/just-the-docs) Jekyll template created by [Patrick Marsceil](https://github.com/pmarsceill) and available under the [MIT License](http://opensource.org/licenses/MIT).